JohannesStutz/onenote-to-markdown/README.md

 pip install -r requirements.txt
 ```

-2. Open OneNote and ensure the notebook you'd like to convert is open.
+2. Open OneNote (not the "OneNote for Windows 10" *app*) and ensure the notebook you'd like to convert is open.
+If you have synchronization with OneDrive enabled, wait for a few moments until all notebooks are synchronized.
+If you later get an error message, try to run OneNote as administrator.

-3. Run the script.
+3. Run the script as administrator in PowerShell.

 ```bash
 python convert.py